salem-ok/PySprint/README.md

 - Add features like custom tracks and cars, custom music, and hopefully remote multiplayer...
 - Learn Python and have fun!

+Prerequisites:

+The game requires the pygame and numpy packages to run.

+Control Intructions:

 Hit acclerate for any player to start a game.

 Controls: